Where to Begin

 Stablecoins – cryptocurrencies tied to the value of a fiat currency like the US Dollar – are an essential component of the DeFi environment.
 They offer many of the benefits of cryptocurrencies while counteracting the crypto market’s considerable volatility.
 You can read more about stablecoins here.

-To get a better idea of the specific benefits of decentralized finance, read about the MakerDAO CDP Protocol, a DeFi application integrated in the MEW wallet interface.
-The CDP allows anyone who owns ETH to take out a loan or earn interest without the necessity of applications, credit checks, excessive fees, or commitments.
+To get a better idea of the specific benefits of decentralized finance, read about the MakerDAO MCD, a DeFi application integrated in the MEW wallet interface.
+MakerDAO allows anyone who owns ETH to take out a loan or earn interest without the necessity of applications, credit checks, excessive fees, or commitments.
 It’s a good place to start to get a feel for what decentralization can practically do for you, in your life.

 Security and Compliance